 - You can hold ‘tab’ to see a list of online players.
 This will also show who has earned the most achievements and contributed most to the size of the world border.

 - Try your best to set up a renewable source of food early on.
 Those reward chests aren’t exactly generous.

 - Despite the small world size, all achievements are possible!
 You might need to do some exploring, or think outside the box...

 Captive Minecraft I is a regular world save, meaning you can play it in vanilla Minecraft without any mods.

 - Download Captive Minecraft I using the link below.

 - Unarchive the compressed file.
 Inside this folder is the ‘Captive Minecraft I’ world save.

 - Move the world save into your ‘saves’ folder.
 It will then be accessible from your single player menu.

-It will be broken with any earlier version of Minecraft.
+It will be broken with any version of Minecraft earlier that 1.11.

 If you come across any bugs or issues while playing Captive Minecraft, or have a question, please contact the Farlanders.